hms-dbmi/Access-to-Data-using-PIC-SURE-API/NHLBI_BioData_Catalyst/README.md

 # Grant information

-As part of the BioData Catalyst Initiative, PIC-SURE development is funded by the following grant:
+As part of BDC, PIC-SURE development is funded by the following grant:
 - “The development and integration of advanced cyberinfrastructure, leading-edge tools, and FAIR data to accelerate discovery by the NHLBI research community”
 - Grant Number: OT3 HL 142480

 # PIC-SURE_API BioData Catalyst examples

-This folder contains various PIC-SURE API use-cases and illustration examples using BioData Catalyst studies.
+This folder contains various PIC-SURE API use-cases and illustration examples using BDC studies.
 PIC-SURE API is available in two languages --R and python.
 PIC-SURE API requires R 3.4 or later, or python 3.6 or later.

 ## PIC-SURE API Overview

-The main goal of the PIC-SURE API is to provide a simple and reliable way to work with restricted-access data from TOPMed and TOPMed related studies that are part of BioData Catalyst.
+The main goal of the PIC-SURE API is to provide a simple and reliable way to work with restricted-access data from NHLBI Trans-Omics for Precision Medicine (TOPMed) and TOPMed related studies that are part of BDC.
 Each individual study is accessible in a unique, easy to use, tabular format directly in an R or python environment.
 The API allows also to query studies subset, based on patients matching specified criteria, as well as to retrieve a cohort that has been created using the [PIC-SURE interface](https://picsure.biodatacatalyst.nhlbi.nih.gov).
 Finally, 43 specific phenotype variables that have been harmonized across multiple TOPMed studies are also accessible directly through the PIC-SURE API.

 ### What is PIC-SURE?

-As part of the BioData Catalyst initiative, the Patient Information Commons Standard Unification of Research Elements (PIC-SURE) platform has been integrating clinical and genomic datasets funded by the National Heart Lung and Blood Institute (NHLBI).
+As part of BDC, the Patient Information Commons Standard Unification of Research Elements (PIC-SURE) platform has been integrating clinical and genomic datasets funded by the National Heart Lung and Blood Institute (NHLBI).

 Original data exposed through the PIC-SURE API encompasses a large heterogeneity of data organization underneath.
 PIC-SURE hides this complexity and exposes the different study datasets in a single tabular format.
 By simplifying the process of data extraction, it allows investigators to focus on downstream analysis and to facilitate reproducible sciences.